inspire-international/namingServer-plugin_icinga/README.md

 # Naming server plugin for icinga
 Icinga on Docker container empowered with naming server plugin through which any registered network processes are to be monitored.
+Plus, send the log to the specified syslog server if a registered service is down.

 ![Naming server plugin for Icinga in action](http://www.inspire-intl.com/images/namingServer-plugin_icinga_monitor_syslog.jpg)